-LUS Fiber high marks for reliability, contrasting the negative reliability trend of its competitors.
-There were no major network outages in 2018.
+As a normal course of business, service outages do occur.
+Since the inception of the Communications System, LUS Fiber has successfully restored service in a timely manner when outages occur.
+Successful outage management requires the proactive periodic replacement and upgrade of equipment.
+Overall, the Communications System performance remains highly reliable with limited outages for customers.
+Communications System customers regularly give LUS Fiber high marks for reliability, contrasting the negative reliability trend of its competitors.
+There were no major network outages in 2019.
 There were a few minor outages due to fiber cuts by third party construction crews; these outages were geographically isolated and affected a small percentage of customers.